 Yinchuan Ningxia, China Travel Guide

 Most foreign nationals need a visa to enter China.
 The visa type corresponds to your travel purpose.
-For tourism, the L Visa is common, requiring an itinerary, flight bookings, and hotel reservations.
+For tourism, the L Visa is common, requiring an itinerary, flight bookings, and reserving a hotel room.

 Application generally involves an online form, scheduling an appointment, submitting your passport, photograph, and supporting documents.
 Visa fees vary by nationality and type.

-Upon arrival, complete an arrival card and present your passport and valid visa to immigration officers.
+Upon arrival, complete an arrival card and show your passport and valid visa to immigration officers.
 Biometric information collection, including fingerprints, is standard.
 The process generally flows well.

 No special permits are generally needed for standard tourism in Yinchuan.
 China has no general health-related entry requirements, like specific vaccinations.
-If from a Yellow Fever high-risk country, a vaccination certificate may be necessary.
+If from a Yellow Fever high-risk country, a vaccination certificate might be needed.

 Begin early